Trainy-ai/llm-atc/README.md

 ## Installation

-Follow the instructions here (to install Skypilot and provide cloud credentials)[https://skypilot.readthedocs.io/en/latest/getting-started/installation.html].
+Follow the instructions here [to install Skypilot and provide cloud credentials](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html).
 We use Skypilot for cloud orchestration.
-Steps to create an environment from source is shown below.
+Steps to setup an environment is shown below.

 ```
 # create a fresh environment